MarkStreek/QuintorCatalogBackEnd/README.md

 This project was created by students bioinformatics at the Hanze University of Applied Sciences.
 The main task was to create a (automated) catalog to store all hardware components in the company.
 The hardware tools are stored in a database.
 This information is served to the front end using a REST API.

+## Full Insight

+> This section will deep dive into the project functionalities and approaches.
+This is a must-read before starting the application.
+Additionally, this section is handy for future developers who want to expand to the project.

+### Packages design

+### Database schema

+### REST Controllers and Controllers Advice

+### DTOs and Models

+### Security

 ## Unit Tests